SamueleFacenda/nixos-config/README.md

 - [ ] move away from swaylock (gets stuck very often)

 ### Possible packages
-Good packages not installed becouse I don't need them.
-They are probably useful for less expert users or for different mouse config.
+Good packages not installed because I don't need them.
+They are probably useful for less expert users or for different mouse configs.
 - nwg-dock-hyprland
 - nwg-drawer
 - waycorner